chokevin8/chokevin8.github.io/_posts/2023-06-30-stable-diffusion-part2.md

 ---

 Most of the important parts of the paper has been covered, but there was barely any math in my explanations.
 Fully understanding stable diffusion without covering its mathematic details would not be possible.
-The next part (Part 3) will cover all of this.
+The next two parts (Parts 3 and 4) will cover all of this.

 *Image credits to:*
 - [Stable Diffusion Architecture](https://towardsdatascience.com/what-are-stable-diffusion-models-and-why-are-they-a-step-forward-for-image-generation-aa1182801d46)